clirdlf/ndsa.org/case-studies.md

 - Describe target audiences/stakeholders.
 Who would find value in this content and how might they be engaged in the process of preservation?
 - Outline a plan for educating stakeholders.
 How might NDSA or another organization raise the awareness of stakeholders including content creators, publishers, educators, libraries, researchers, or donors?
 - Describe potential obstacles or risk factors.
 What barriers for users/creators/preservationists might be faced and what options are there for overcoming them?
 - Develop actionable next steps.
-What can we do next, as a community or as individual institutions to ensure that important content is preserved?
+What can we do next, as a community or as individual institutions, to ensure that important content is preserved?

 Completed Case Studies: